kush225/store_flask_app/README.md

 # Flask App - Store

-A Web Application made using python-flask that does CRUD operations, stores the data in sqlite database.
+A Simple Web Application made using python-flask that does CRUD operations, and stores the data in sqlite database.

 ## More about CRUD
 The acronym CRUD stands for create, read, update and delete.
 These are the four basic functions of persistent storage.